 [see: Fire Danger Rating Map]

-- Soil frost depths under sod are shallow for early January, ranging from a about six inches or less at Minnesota observing locations in the south and central to twenty inches at Grand Forks.
+- Soil frost depths under sod are fairly shallow for early January, ranging from a about one foot or less at Minnesota observing locations in the south and central to twenty inches at Grand Forks.

 [see: National Weather Service Frost Depth Data | MnDOT Road Frost Depths | University of Minnesota - St. Paul Campus Soil Temperatures Under Sod]

-- Lake ice in started early due to the cold conditions in November, but mild conditions that followed caused some lakes to thaw and to refreeze again.
+- Lake ice in started early due to the cold conditions in mid-November, but mild conditions that followed caused some lakes to thaw and to refreeze again.
 Some lakes stayed frozen, others had multiple freeze-thaw dates.
-In general lakes first froze over for good during the first few days of December, close to historical averages.
-Mille Lacs froze over around December 2, which matches its median date.
+In general lakes first froze over for good during the last week of November to first half of December, a few days later than historical averages.
+Mille Lacs froze over around December 3, one day later than its median date.
 Lake and river ice is never completely safe.

-- The January precipitation outlook has equal chances for above, below and normal precipitation.
+- The January precipitation outlook has a tendency for above normal precipitation.
 January precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over one inch liquid in eastern sections of the state.
 The median snow cover at the end of January ranges from near five inches in southwest Minnesota, to over 15 inches on the ground in northeastern Minnesota (greater than 24 inches along the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | January Precipitation Normal Map]

-- The January temperature outlook has equal chances for above, below and normal temperatures.
+- The January temperature outlook is heavily weighted for above normal temperatures, especially in the northeast.
 Historically, January is Minnesota's coldest month.
 Normal January high temperatures range the low-teens in the north, to near 20 in the south.
 Normal January lows range from near minus 10 degrees in the far north, to the single digits above zero in southern Minnesota.